copperwater/xNetHack/doc/xnh-changelog-6.0.md

   20 + 1d10 flint stones (formerly 10 + 1d10).
 - Flint stones weigh 2 (up from previous weight of 1, but still lower than the 10 they weigh in vanilla NetHack).
+- The melee strength bonus is applied to ammunition thrown from a sling.
+- Skilled and above slingers can instakill any H monster on a critical hit.

 ### Interface changes